guettli/future-focused-communication/README.md

 gets asked constantly in our brains.
 TODO Add resource

-Future Focused Communication makes you more productive since it raises awareness, that you can learn from the past, but that's all.
+Future Focused Communication makes you more productive since it raises awareness, that you can learn from the past.
+But if you want to change something, the past won't help you much.
+You need a clear goal.
 You can only influence the future, that's why this perspective should get more focus.

 But how is our addiction to news related to Future-Focused Communication?